Qoosim/WebScraper/README.md

 ### Setup

 - Install ruby on your computer system.
-- Install HTTParty gem with this command `gem install httparty`
-- Install Nokogiri gem with this command `gem install nokogiri`
+- Install all the Rubygems listed in the Gemfile with this command `bundle install`

 ## 🥂 Contributions, Issues and Forking